-A 2011 Pew Research Center report showed that between 2007 and 2009, the increase of people living in multigenerational households was the largest in history.
+A 2018 Pew Research Center report showed that in 2016 one-in-five Americans live in multigenerational households and the number is growing among all racial groups.
+The growth has slowed somewhat since the sharp increase between 2007 and 2009 which was the largest increase in history.
 Multigenerational living situations are still trending, and sandwich households are not uncommon.

-- Life in the same nest is feathery.
+(2) Life in the same nest can be nice

 Generation gap?
-Rebellious youth unable to stomach Mom and Dad’s values?
+Does a rebellious youth have difficulty with Mom and Dad’s values?
 These don’t seem to be problems for the majority of young adults.
 A full 78% of them find life with Mom and Dad quite satisfying.

 A multigenerational living situation also places Grandma and Grandpa squarely in a situation where help is in the next room.